digital-asset/daml/docs/source/json-api/production-setup/scaling-and-redundancy.rst

 Hitting a Scaling Bottleneck
 ****************************

-As JSON API and its query store are optimized for rapid application development and ease of developer onboarding, you may reach a point where your application's performance demands exceed what the JSON API can offer.
+As HTTP JSON API service and its query store are optimized for rapid application development and ease of developer onboarding, you may reach a point where your application's performance demands exceed what the HTTP JSON API service can offer.
-The more demanding your application is, the less likely it is to be well-matched with the simplifications and generalizations that the JSON API makes for developer simplicity.
+The more demanding your application is, the less likely it is to be well-matched with the simplifications and generalizations that the HTTP JSON API service makes for developer simplicity.

-In this case, it's important to remember that *the JSON API can only do whatever an ordinary ledger API client application could do, including your own*.
+In this case, it's important to remember that *the HTTP JSON API service can only do whatever an ordinary ledger API client application could do, including your own*.

 For example, for a JVM application, interacting with JSON is probably simpler than gRPC directly, but using :doc:`/app-dev/bindings-java/index` :doc:`codegen </app-dev/bindings-java/codegen>` are much simpler than either.